 We settled for the combination of two studies that are both recent enough and not limited in any way.
 The first study we looked at is Sienna Research Institute’s one.
 It is an expert study, where 238 presidential scholars ranked presidents on following categories: background, party leadership, communication ability, relations with Congress, court appointments, handling of economy, luck, ability to compromise, willing to take risks, executive appointments, overall ability, imagination, domestic accomplishments, integrity, executive ability, foreign policy, accomplishments, leadership ability, intelligence, avoid crucial mistakes, and experts’ view.
 SRI has been conducting these studies periodically since 1982, and it is very interesting comparing results from different years and seeing how presidents’ changed in different time frames.

 The other study we used to rank most successful presidents of all time was conducted by the Brookings Institution in 2015.
 Members of the American Political Science Association were asked to rank the presidents on traits like personal integrity, military skill, diplomatic skill, and legislative skill.
 The lists are pretty similar, and there are only three names that appear on either list in top 15 that didn’t make it on our unified list, President Obama being one of them (John Adams and James K. Polk are other two).
-Obama ranked 18th and 15th on the SRI list and the Brookings list respectively, which was enough for the 18th place on our list.
+Obama ranked 18th and 15th on the SRI list and the Brookings list respectively, which was enough for the 18th place on our list of most successful presidents of all time.
 Let’s see who made the cut among the best US presidents in history.